anushkasomani/sui-degen/README.md

 ## 🧬 What Is Petropia?

 Petropia transforms traditional NFTs into living, evolving digital companions.
-Combining AI-powered generation, retro pixel art aesthetics, and blockchain technology, it creates a vibrant gaming ecosystem where your pets grow stronger through care and interaction.
+Combining AI-powered generation, retro pixel art aesthetics, and blockchain technology, it creates a vibrant ecosystem where your pets grow stronger through care and interaction.

 Unlike static NFT collections, Petropia offers a dynamic experience where each pet has unique stats, evolves over time, and can be trained by the entire community.